A Primer on Euthanasia and Assisted Suicide

 ANSWER: Euthanasia is illegal in the United States.
 As of 2019, assisted suicide is legal in these U.S. jurisdictions: California, Colorado, Hawaii, Maine, New Jersey, Oregon, Vermont, Washington, and the District of Columbia.
 (Montana does not have a law on the books, but the 2009 Supreme Court ruling in Baxter v.
 Montana essentially allows for it).
 In August 2015 the New Mexico Court of Appeals struck down a lower-court ruling establishing physician-assisted suicide.
 The case is now under appeal at the New Mexico Supreme Court.
 Assisted suicide is also legal in Canada, the Netherlands, Luxembourg, Switzerland, Albania, Germany, Japan, and the Australian state of Victoria.

 Voluntary euthanasia became legal in the following countries: the Netherlands (2002), Belgium (2002), Luxenbourg (2008), Colombia (1997), and Canada (2016).
 Assisted suicide is legal in Canada, the Netherlands, Luxembourg, Switzerland, Albania, Germany, Japan, and the Australian state of Victoria.
+New Zealand will legalize euthanasia in November 2021.

 Switzerland does not punish doctors who perform euthanasia.
 In addition, Swiss law does not consider assisting suicide as complicity in a crime.
 Swiss law instead allows private suicide facilitation, and as a result, Switzerland has become a destination for “suicide tourism.”